 C8.
-Entrance exams Ooes your institution make use of S. degree-seeking applicants?
-Xe or SAT Subject T est scores in adm ission decisions f for first-time, first -year, es, place check marks in the approp 2008. riate boxes below to reflect y your institution's policies for use ir admission for SAT or ACT ACT only SAT only SAT and SAT Subject Tests or ACT SAT Subject Tests Require Recommend ADMISSION Require for Some Consider If Submitted Not Used fall 2 your institution will make use of tage ACT with Writing component requ ACT with Writing component reco ACT with or without Writing comp mmended. pted C. P lease indicate how your institution will use the SAT or ACT es say component; c heck all that apply y.
-For admission For placement For advising In place of an application essay As a validity check on the applica No college policy as of now Not using essay component tion essay D. I n addition , does your institution us \underline{X} yes $\underline{\hspace{1cm}}$ no e applicant s' test scores for a academic advising g?
-F. Latest date by which SAT or ACT Latest date by which SAT Subject If necessary, use this space to clari not required of some students): Test scores fy your test must be received policies (e.g., if l for fall-term adn tests are recomme nissionended for some st udents, or if tests are G. Please indicate which tests your in stitution us es for placement (e.g., state tests)): SAT ACT SAT Subject Tests AP CLEP Institutional Exam State Exam (specify): State Reger its' scores
+Entrance exams

+A. Does your institution make use of a degree-seeking applicants? or SAT Subject T est scores in adm ission decisions for first-time, firs t-year,

+If yes, place check marks in the appro Fall 2011. priate boxes below to reflect your institution's policies for use i n admission for

+ADMISSION

+Require Recommend Require for Some Consider If Submitted Not Used

+SAT or ACT

+ACT only

+SAT only 닏 \sqcup 닏 Ц Ц

+SAT and SAT Subject Tests or ACT Ш

+SAT Subject Tests

+fall 2011, please indicate which ONE admissions process): ACT with Writing component rec ACT with Writing component rec X ACT with or without Writing con C. Please indicate how your institution quired commended. mponent acc epted e SAT or ACT es say component; c heck all that app

+For admission SAT es say ACT essa У

+For placement

+For advising

+In place of an application es ssav

+As a validity check on the a ssav 🗆

+No college policy as of now

+Not using essay component

+D. In addition, does your institution u X yes no E. Latest date by which SAT or AC Latest date by which SAT Subject F. If necessary, use this space to clarant required of some students): G. Please indicate which tests your SAT Γ scores mus t Test scores rify your test at be received for a must be receive a policies (e.g., if fall-term admissi d for fall-term adn tests are recomme on_4/1 mission ended for some s tudents, or if tests are

+ACT 🖂

+SAT Subject Tests

+AP 🖂

+Institutional Exam State Exam (specify): State Regents score